CherryYeti/ArcNX/README.md

 # ArcNX

-ArcNX is an imaginary for the Nintendo Switch.
-This is just a concept site that I made for fun.
+This is a website I made for fun about an imaginary Nintendo Switch emulator.